 As for dining out - the town of Dennis is chock-full of casual, moderately priced restaurants that are perfect for families with kids.
 Here are a few of our favorites:

-Wee Packet Restaurant (79 Depot Street in Dennis Port; $-$$) is a favorite with locals and visitors alike for its friendly atmosphere and extensive breakfast, lunch and dinner menus.
+Wee Packet Restaurant (79 Depot Street in Dennis Port; $-$$) is a favorite with locals and visitors alike for its friendly atmosphere and its extensive breakfast, lunch and dinner menus.

 Sesuit Harbor Cafe (357 Sesuit Neck Road in Dennis; $-$$$) is one of the coolest Cape Cod waterfront eateries.